openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/self_sl.rst

 .. note::
     To use the same splitted train dataset, set ``--data ../otx-workspace-CLASSIFICATION/data.yaml`` insead of using ``data.yaml`` in self-supervised learning workspace.

-The training will return artifacts: ``weights.pth`` and ``label_schema.json`` and we can use the weights to fine-tune the model using target dataset.
+The training will return artifacts: ``weights.pth`` and ``label_schema.json`` and we can use the weights to fine-tune the model using the target dataset.
-Final model performance will be set to -1, but it doesn't matter because self-supervised learning doesn't use accuracy.
+The final model performance will be set to -1, but it doesn't matter because self-supervised learning doesn't use accuracy.
 Let's see how to fine-tune the model using pre-trained weights below.

 ***********